- Current status

 Current admissions process

-All young people entering custody are tested for COVID-19 on arrival and are required to spend seven days in isolation.
+All young people entering custody are Rapid Antigen Tested for COVID-19 on arrival.

-COVID-19 isolation arrangements are vital to protect young people and staff and have helped prevent the spread of COVID-19 in Youth Justice custodial facilities.
+COVID-19 screening measures are vital to protect young people and staff and have helped prevent the spread of COVID-19 in Youth Justice custodial facilities.